Supporting someone with a mental illness

 How do I encourage the person I care for to get treatment?

 You might find that the person you are supporting doesn’t want to get treatment.
 This might be because they:

-- are so unwell they do not think treatment will work,
+- they don’t think treatment will work,

-- do not understand they are unwell,
+- don’t understand they are unwell,

 - are scared of what will happen to them if they tell their doctor how they feel,

 - are worried what other people might think,

 - are worried it will affect their job or studies,